TROCKENE KOPFHAUT - WAS TUN? - EWALD HAIR CARE

 • PAIN.

-If the symptoms are particularly pronounced, it is also referred to as an extremely sensitive or hypersensitive scalp.
+If the symptoms are particularly pronounced, the scalp is referred to as extremely sensitive or hypersensitive.
 A sensitive scalp leads to an increased susceptibility to dandruff.
-It's a vicious circle, because the dandruff makes the skin even more sensitive and causes itching, which leads to scratching.
+It's a vicious circle, because dandruff makes the skin even more sensitive and causes itching, which leads to scratching.
 The top layer of our entire skin surface is renewed in a four-week cycle.
 This also applies to your scalp.
-New cells are formed and the old, dead skin cells are shed as scales.
-Normally, these tiny cell particles are hardly visible, at least not with the naked eye.
-However, if the cells are shed too slowly or the new ones develop too quickly, they clump together to form visible scales and get stuck in the hair.
-Dry scales are fine and not greasy.
-They trickle down from the head or hair and can cause unpleasant itching and tension.
+New cells are formed and the old, dead skin cells are shed as dandruff.
+Normally, these tiny cell particles are barely visible, at least not with the naked eye.
+However, if the cells are shed too slowly or the new ones develop too quickly, they clump together to form visible dandruff and get stuck in the hair.
+Dry dandruff is fine and not greasy.
+It trickles down from the head or hair and can cause unpleasant itching and tension.

 WHAT ARE THE CAUSES OF DRY SCALP?

-The cause of a dry scalp can be very diverse.
-It starts with the wrong hair care products (shampoo, conditioner, etc.), goes on to hormonal changes and environmental causes.
-In any case, a central point is to use the right shampoo.
-The wrong product can quickly cause your scalp to become dry and irritated.
+The cause of a dry scalp can be very varied.
+It starts with the wrong hair care products (shampoo, conditioner, etc.), goes through hormonal changes and even environmental causes.
+A key point is always using the right shampoo.
+The wrong product can quickly lead to your scalp becoming dry and irritated.
 Environmental factors that can affect the skin include cold, wind, heat and UV rays.
-Stress is also an important topic and is closely linked to our skin.
-The skin reacts sensitively to mental or physical stress, and this also applies to the scalp.
-In women, scalp problems can be a symptom of hormonal changes such as the menstrual cycle, pregnancy or menopause.
+Stress is also an important issue and is closely linked to our skin.
+When we are under mental or physical stress, the skin reacts sensitively, and this also applies to the scalp.
+In women, problems with the scalp can be a symptom of hormonal changes, such as the menstrual cycle, pregnancy or menopause.
 Food intolerance can also be a cause of sensitive skin and make the scalp appear dry.

 WHAT SOOTHES DRY AND ITCHY SCALP?

-Even if you understandably feel like it, under no circumstances should you scratch.
-This only irritates the dry and irritated scalp even more, and micro-injuries and inflammation can quickly occur.
-The hair structure is also damaged in the long term by scratching.
+Even if you understandably feel like it, you should never scratch.
+This will only irritate the dry and irritated scalp even more, and it can quickly lead to micro-injuries and inflammation.
+Scratching will also damage the hair structure in the long run.
 An itchy scalp is unpleasant, no question about it.
-If you can't stand it at all, stroke your scalp with a little pressure or massage it lightly.
-It is also important that you do not wash your hair too hot, as this will make your dry scalp even worse.
-You should also avoid using a hairdryer, curling iron or any other type of heat and prefer to air dry your hair.
+If you really can't stand it, then stroke your scalp with a little pressure or massage it gently.
+It is also important that you do not wash your hair with too much heat, as this will make the dry scalp even worse.
+You should also avoid using a hairdryer, curling iron and any other type of heat and instead let your hair air dry.

-Don't stay in the sun for too long and ideally wear a sun hat.
-Mild products are particularly suitable for caring for your dry scalp.
-It is ideal if shampoo, conditioner and conditioner contain anti-inflammatory and soothing ingredients, which also helps against itchy scalp.
-Suitable here are, for example:
+Don't stay in the sun for too long and, if possible, wear a sun hat.
+Mild products are the best option for caring for your dry scalp.
+It's ideal if the shampoo, rinse and conditioner contain anti-inflammatory and soothing ingredients, which also helps against an itchy scalp.
+The following are suitable, for example:

 • Coconut surfactants (gentle),